 The Pythia or Oracle at Delphi served up common-sense advice in a simpler time.
 She offered advice to leaders, settled disputes, and provided practical guidance.
 In later times, it was rumored she had visions and predictions of the future, although where those legends started, nobody really knows since it is not supported in the writings of the ancient Greeks.

 What to See in Delphi, Greece

 When you visit, you are visiting the Delphi ruins.
 They are very well preserved, but this is still an ancient site and these are still ancient ruins.
-On our visit to ancient Delphi, we overhead some tourists grumbling that there wasn’t a recreation or a new Oracle to consult.
+On our visit to here, we overhead some tourists grumbling that there wasn’t a recreation or a new Oracle to consult.
 If you’re looking for a theme park type experience, you might be disappointed.

 That said, visiting Delphi is traveling back in time to see the place that was once the center of the known world (and certainly the center of knowledge).
-Today, Delphi is a UNESCO World Heritage Site recognized for it’s outstanding cultural contributions.
+Today, this is a UNESCO World Heritage Site recognized for it’s outstanding cultural contributions.
 And being located high in the mountains, it is also really beautiful.